spatialos/gdk-for-unity/docs/modules/mobile/run-client.md

   * [Setting up iOS Support for the GDK]({{urlRoot}}/modules/mobile/setup-ios) ")%>

-Unity provides multiple ways to run your mobile [client-worker]({{urlRoot}}/reference/glossary#client-worker).Each option works with [SpatialOS]({{urlRoot}}/reference/glossary#spatialos-runtime).
+Unity provides multiple ways to run your mobile [client-worker]({{urlRoot}}/reference/glossary#client-worker).
+Each option works with [SpatialOS]({{urlRoot}}/reference/glossary#spatialos-runtime).
 Below we describe the benefits and drawbacks of each option.

 ## In the Editor

 For standard workflows and minor changes, we recommend that you run your game in the Editor to speed up your iteration time.
 You can set your build platform to **Android** or **iOS**.
-This allows Unity to compile and execute sections of code marked with the [platform #define directive](https://docs.unity3d.com/Manual/PlatformDependentCompilation.html) `#if UNITY_ANDROID` or `#if UNITY_IOS`.
+This allows Unity to compile and execute sections of code contained within [platform #define directive](https://docs.unity3d.com/Manual/PlatformDependentCompilation.html): `#if UNITY_ANDROID` or `#if UNITY_IOS`.

 ## Unity Remote